5-minute summary for people in a hurry

 Writing sample from GradCafe that helped a student get into the PhD program at UW-Milwaukee: “Faction vs stasis”:

-Jim Pryor: Writing Philosophy Papers (see especially his advice on pretending that your reader is “lazy, stupid, and mean”!)
+Jim Pryor: Writing Philosophy Papers (This one might be helpful in writing or revising writing samples–see especially his advice on pretending that your reader is “lazy, stupid, and mean”!)

 Eric Schwitzgebel – Splintered Mind Underblog: Applying to Ph.D.
 Programs in Philosophy: Full Text (includes samples)

 USC Gathering of Philosophers: Handout from a 2018 event I attended on applying to grad school in philosophy:

 Not to imply that applications for all health professions are identical–they obviously are not.
 But they tend to be similar enough that, for example, good advice for a medical program is probably applicable to dental school as well, and vice versa.
 In fact, as stated in the CSULB HPAO FAQ below, much of the advice regarding medical school “can be generalized to most health professions.”

 Dan Scheirer: Writing the Primary Essay for Medical School

 Sample Dental School Essays with comments by Dan Scheirer:

 Ilana Kowarski: 2 Med School Essays That Admissions Officers Loved